jucian0/posts/developing-redux.md

 }
 ```

-Here we are iterate reducers registered in Store and invoking every reducer passing by argument the current state and the current action, after that we save the result returned by every reducer in the correct state property.
-Finally we return a new state.
+Here we are iterate reducers registered in Store and invoking every reducer passing by argument the current state and the current action, after that, we save the result returned by every reducer in the correct state property.
+Finally, we return the new state.
 Since the reduce method is a private method it will not available to use out.

 ## Subscribe
-Subscribe will alow us to have many state change listeners, let's implement it.
+Subscribe will allow us to have many state change listeners, let's implement it.

 ```typescript
 class Store{